Here is one hand: Objections and replies

 Some subsequent philosophers (especially those inclined to skeptical doubts) have found Moore's method of argument unconvincing.

-One form of refutation contends that Moore's attempted proof fails his second criterion for a good proof (i.e. the premises are not demonstrable in the required sense) by pointing out the difference between demonstrating the perception that his hands exist and demonstrating the knowledge that his hands exist.
+One form of refutation contends that Moore's attempted proof fails his second criterion for a good proof (i.e. the premises are not known) by pointing out the difference between demonstrating the perception that his hands exist and demonstrating the knowledge that his hands exist.
 Moore may be doing the former when he means to be doing the latter.

 Another form of refutation simply points out that not everyone shares Moore's intuition.
 If a person finds the skeptical possibility sp more intuitively likely than the knowledge claim q, then for that person Moore's own defense of intuition provides a basis for their skepticism.